 We have already explored how Scripture views the person in the womb.
 If we were to take the time, we would also see how science and philosophy also point to the fact that the unborn are both human beings and full persons.
 And since that is the case, what does that say about abortion?

 Arguably the most famous parable in the New Testament is the parable of the good Samaritan, which can be found in Luke 10:30–37.
-Jesus told this parable as a response to a question found in Luke 10:25–29.
+Jesus told this parable as a response to a this question:

 From the beginning to the end of Scripture, we learn God wants His people to love their neighbors as themselves.
 Every person is everyone’s neighbor.
 However, the Scriptures instruct Christians to seek out special groups of people—those who need love the most.
 Read the following Scriptures.